U.S. Term Limits, Inc. v. Thornton

 U.S. Term Limits, Inc. v.
-Thornton, 514 U.S. 779 (1995), is a landmark U.S. Supreme Court decision in which the Court ruled that states cannot impose qualifications for prospective members of the U.S. Congress stricter than those the Constitution specifies.
+Thornton, 514 U.S. 779 (1995), is a landmark U.S. Supreme Court decision in which the Court ruled that states cannot impose qualifications for prospective members of the U.S. Congress stricter than those that the Constitution specifies.
 The decision invalidated 23 states' Congressional term limit provisions.
 The parties to the case were U.S. Term Limits, a nonprofit advocacy group, and Arkansas politician Ray Thornton, among others.

 Background

-Constitutional amendment 73 to the Arkansas Constitution denied ballot access to any federal Congressional candidate having already served three terms in the U.S. House or two terms in the U.S. Senate.
-(Such a candidate was not barred from being written in and winning by that method.)
+In 1992, voters in Arkansas voted on a ballot initiative to add Amendment 73 to the Arkansas Constitution prohibiting ballot access to any Congressional candidate seeking reelection who had already served three terms in the U.S. House or two terms in the U.S. Senate, but it permitted any candidate to run for reelection as a write-in candidate.

-Soon after the amendment's adoption by ballot measure at the general election on November 3, 1992, Bobbie Hill, a member of the League of Women Voters, sued in state court to have it invalidated.
-She alleged that the amendment amounted to an unwarranted expansion of the qualifications for membership in Congress enumerated in the U.S. Constitution:
+Soon after the amendment's adoption by ballot measure at the general election on November 3, 1992, Bobbie Hill, a member of the League of Women Voters, together with Representative Ray Thornton, sued Arkansas, arguing that the amendment amounted to an unwarranted expansion of the qualifications for membership in Congress enumerated in the U.S. Constitution: